 Consider creating a brief template for your clients.
 In the brief, you can include the questions which your client can answer to give you more context.

-Here are just a few question you can consider adding to your creative brief:
+Here are just a few questions you can consider adding to your creative brief:

 Check out this example of a design brief.